Maximal Subgroups of Compact Lie Groups: Introduction

-{ \mbox{}$^1$ Escola Paulista de Medicina, Universidade Federal de S\~ao Paulo, \\ BR--04039-062 S\~ao Paulo, S.P., Brazil \ Therefore, our strategy will be to first deal with the situation where $\Sigma$ is trivial and leave the determination of $\Sigma$-primitive subalgebras for non-trivial $\Sigma$ to a second step; this will be greatly facilitated by the fact that any primitive subalgebra which is also $\Sigma$-invariant is automatically $\Sigma$-primitive.
-In~Section~6, we discuss how the classification problem for primitive subalgebras (and analogously, for maximal subalgebras) of compact simple Lie algebras can be translated to the complex setting, where it becomes a classification problem for primitive reductive subalgebras (and analogously, for maxi\-mal reductive subalgebras) of complex simple Lie algebras.
+Therefore, our strategy will be to first deal with the situation where $\Sigma$ is trivial and leave the determination of $\Sigma$-primitive subalgebras for non-trivial $\Sigma$ to a second step; this will be greatly facilitated by the fact that any primitive subalgebra which is also $\Sigma$-invariant is automatically $\Sigma$-primitive.
+In~Section~6, we discuss how the classification problem for primitive subalgebras (and analogously, for maxi\-mal subalgebras) of compact simple Lie algebras can be translated to the complex setting, where it becomes a classification problem for primitive reductive sub\-algebras (and analogously, for maximal reductive subalgebras) of complex simple Lie algebras.
 In~Section~7, we use this method to translate the existing classification of primitive reductive subalgebras of the complex classical Lie algebras~ \cite{Ch,Dy1,Dy2,Go} to the compact setting and, in a second step, extend it to a classification of $\Sigma$-primitive subalgebras of all compact classical Lie algebras except~$\mathfrak{so}(8)$.
-Finally, we address the task of computing the corresponding normalizers in the respective classical groups~-- a task that, strangely enough, is largely neglected in the existing literature.
-In~Section~8, we collect a few general tools that are needed in these computations and present the details for the groups $SU(n)$, $SO(n)$ and $Sp(n)$, respectively; the results are collected in Tables 5-8.
-It should be pointed out that we restrict ourselves to listing maximal subgroups whose connected one-component is not simple since the ones whose connected one-component is simple are explicitly given in terms of irreducible representations, with a ``list of exceptions'' for which we refer the reader to the original paper by Dynkin~\cite{Dy2}.
-This result will finally fill in a gap left by Dynkin~\cite[p.\ 247]{Dy2}, promising that the computation of the normalizers of the maximal connected subgroups would appear in a separate article, which has apparently never been published.
+Finally, in Section~8, we address the task of computing the corresponding normalizers in the respective classical groups~-- a task that, strangely enough, is largely neglected in the existing literature.
+We begin by assembling a few general tools that are needed in these computations and then proceed to a case by case treatment of each of the classical groups $SU(n)$, $SO(n)$ and $\SPG(n)$.
+The results are collected in Tables \ref{tab:SUG}--\ref{tab:SPG}.
+It should be pointed out that we restrict ourselves to listing maximal subgroups whose connected one-component is not simple since the others are explicitly given in terms of irreducible representations (see Theorem~\ref{theo:DYNEXC}), with a ``list of exceptions'' for which we refer the reader to the original paper by Dynkin~\cite{Dy2}.
+This result will finally fill in a gap left by Dynkin~\cite[p.~247]{Dy2}, promising that the computation of the normalizers of the maximal connected subgroups would appear in a separate article, which has apparently never been published.